dzgon/pset1/README.md

 Functionality: Implement a program to validate ISBN-10 digit numbers.

--Prompts user to input a ISBN number
+- Prompts user to input a ISBN number
   + ISBN number must a positive integer that is 10 digits long.
   If not, the prompt will be repeated along with an occational error message untill it meets those conditions.

--Uses a "for loop" to recursivly apply the algorithm to each digit int the ISBN number
+- Uses a "for loop" to recursivly apply the algorithm to each digit int the ISBN number
   + Loops 10 times, once for each digit.

   + Sets a mutiplier variable (isbn_multiplier), which is equal to the